syncfusion-content/maui-docs/MAUI/Scheduler/getting-started.md

 ## Change first day of week

-The Scheduler provides an option to customize the first day of the week by using the `FirstDayOfWeek` property.
-By default, The Scheduler will be rendered with `Sunday` as the first day of the week.
+The scheduler allows customization on the first day of the week with the FirstDayOfWeek property.
+The Scheduler will default to "Sunday" as the first day of the week.

 The following code shows the Scheduler with `Tuesday` as the first day of the week.